Article · Feb 6, 2026

 State management and resume-ability

-• In-payload checkpoint.
-The chunk payload includes a chunk_index and total_chunks.
+The in-payload checkpoint approach includes a chunk_index and total_chunks in each chunk payload.
 The dispatcher can resume from any index by reading the destination’s natural-key fingerprints (see the natural-key fingerprint pattern) and skipping already-written chunks.
+Lighter weight, but harder to debug when something goes wrong.

 When to graduate to self-hosted n8n

-• Operations that cannot be chunked.
-Long-running ML inference, video processing, large file transforms where each unit takes more than 60 seconds.
+Graduate when you have individual operations that cannot be chunked: long-running ML inference, video processing, large file transforms where each unit takes more than 60 seconds.
 Self-hosted lets you raise EXECUTIONS_TIMEOUT and the task-runner config to fit.
+Graduate when execution volume clears roughly 50,000 per month, at which point a small VPS beats Cloud Pro on cost.
+Graduate when your workflows need to run longer than 40 minutes end-to-end.

-Until at least one of these is true, stay on Cloud and use the dispatcher-worker pattern.
+Until at least one of those is true, stay on Cloud.
 Cloud removes the operational surface of running n8n yourself, which is worth a real amount on a single-operator practice.

-Long-running n8n work fails silently on Cloud unless you give every chunk a fresh execution clock.
+Long-running n8n work fails silently on Cloud unless every chunk gets a fresh execution clock.

-If you are running production migrations on n8n Cloud across North America, the UK and Ireland, the EU and EEA, or the ANZ region, and your batches are silently truncating at the 60-second mark, let’s talk.
-The dispatcher-worker architecture is what gets installed on day one of every n8n migration engagement.
+If you are running production migrations on n8n Cloud and your batches are silently truncating at the 60-second mark, let’s talk.
+The dispatcher-worker architecture is what goes in on day one of every n8n migration engagement.

 Frequently asked questions